The Minkowski content measure for the Liouville quantum gravity metric: Preliminaries

 \subsubsection{Space-filling SLE}

-We briefly discuss the construction and structure of the whole-plane space-filling SLE$_{\kappa'}$ curve from $\infty$ to $\infty$, which is defined for $\kappa'>4$.
-This is a random space-filling continuous curve which intersects itself but does not cross itself.
-Such a curve was originally constructed for the chordal version (0 to $\infty$ in $\mathbb H$) in \cite{ig4}, and extended to the whole-plane version from $\infty$ to $\infty$ in \cite[Footnote 4]{dms-lqg-mating}.
-We refer to these sources as well as \cite[Section 3.6]{ghs-mating-survey} for more detailed descriptions of the curve.
+The whole-plane space-filling SLE$_{\kappa'}$ curve from $\infty$ to $\infty$, defined for $\kappa'>4$, is a random space-filling continuous curve which intersects itself but does not cross itself.
+Such a curve was initially constructed for the chordal version (0 to $\infty$ in $\mathbb H$) in \cite[Theorem~1.16]{ig4}, and extended to the whole-plane version from $\infty$ to $\infty$ in \cite[Footnote~4]{dms-lqg-mating}.
+We refer to these sources and \cite[Section 3.6]{ghs-mating-survey} for more detailed descriptions of the curve.
+Here, we summarize the construction and structure of the space-filling SLE curve as given in these references.